Ambassador Daniel V. Speckhard, President and Chief Executive Officer

 His professional focus has been on rural livelihoods and food security, public health (with an emphasis on malaria and HIV/AIDS), assets-based approaches to development, disaster risk reduction and relief, gender equity, and organizational development and capacity building.
 Tim has also served as the Board Chair for IMA World Health.

-Prior to joining Lutheran World Relief, JoAnn worked at Jhpiego, an affiliate of John Hopkins University, where she was the Director of Global Finance and Administration.
+Previously, JoAnn worked at Jhpiego, an affiliate of John Hopkins University, where she was the Director of Global Finance and Administration.
 Earlier, she worked for the International Law Institute as Director of Finance and Administration, and at FINCA International as Controller and Internal Audit Manager.
 JoAnn, who is fluent in Spanish, spent three years as a Peace Corps volunteer in Paraguay.

 In addition to serving as chief innovations officer, Roberto is the chief financial officer of IMA Innovations and holds the same position with Ground Up Investments.